 How can we make sustainable infrastructure?

-More sustainable infrastructure can be created by changing the way we plan, construct, and manage buildings.
-This will require updated business models and working methods, as well as increased partnerships between different sectors from the public sector and private sector.
+Changes in how we plan, construct, and manage buildings can create more sustainable infrastructure.
+This will require updated business models and working methods, as well as increased partnerships between the public and private sectors.

 What are sustainable infrastructure assets?

-Sustainable infrastructure is defined as any construction project or design that takes into consideration the economic, environmental, and social impact of the entire lifecycle of the project.
+Sustainable infrastructure is defined as any construction project or design that considers the economic, environmental, and social impact throughout its lifecycle.

 Why is infrastructure important for sustainability?

-Infrastructure that is eco-friendly can assist in developing an area both economically and socially while being sustainably friendly to the environment, enhancing our climate resilience efforts.
-High-quality and sustainable infrastructure boost productivity and competitiveness which then leads to supporting economic growth and employment possibilities, as well as facilitating international trade.
+Eco-friendly infrastructure can assist in developing an area economically and socially while being sustainably friendly to the environment, enhancing our climate resilience efforts.
+High-quality and sustainable infrastructure boosts productivity and competitiveness, which then supports economic growth and employment possibilities and facilitates international trade.